 - Disclosure of any disabilities and/or request for accommodations; records related to requests for reasonable accommodations will be retained in accordance with campus procedures;

 - Copy of registration for the U.S. Department of State Smart Traveler Enrollment Program (STEP);

 - Statement of Responsibility and Assumption of Risk: All participants must sign a waiver of liability and assumption of risk document;

 - Signed Code of Conduct Agreement: All participants must sign an Education Abroad code of conduct agreement that specifies terms and conditions of travel and expectations for each Education Abroad program, and consequences of non-compliance (including removal from program at participant’s expense and possible legal or disciplinary action);

 - Location Specific Risks: Each participant must sign an assumption of risk statement indicating they received State Department Consulate Information, a Center for Disease Control (CDC) statement regarding disease risks, and any other site-specific information;

 - All participants must complete the Minnesota State Student Release and Waiver agreement and the Health Information collection form;

-- Photos/Testimonials Release: All participants must sign a Photo Release and Waiver of Liability, which may be used for Education Abroad marketing materials.
+- Image Release and Waiver: All participants must sign a Photo Release and Waiver of Liability, which may be used for Education Abroad marketing materials.